-Additionally, the bill amends Section 15-30-2303 of the Montana Code Annotated to include the new health care preceptor tax credit among those that must be reviewed by the revenue interim committee.
-The bill specifies that it will apply to income tax years beginning after December 31, 2025, and includes provisions for codification as part of Title 15, chapter 30, part 23.
+Additionally, the bill amends Section 15-30-2303 of the Montana Code Annotated to include the health care preceptor tax credit among the tax credits subject to review by the revenue interim committee.
+This ensures that the new credit will be evaluated alongside other tax credits during specified biennial reviews.
+The act is set to apply to income tax years beginning after December 31, 2025, and includes provisions for codification as part of Title 15, chapter 30, part 23 of the Montana Code.

 HB0163_1(1): 15-30-2303